Rodrigofch7/data-centers-urban-effects/data_centers_next_door/data_analysis/DataMethodology.md

 We implement a composite index based the changes in housing prices and household costs (e.g. electricity and ultility costs) pre- and post-data center's first permitting.
 The allows us to see the relative impact of the data center on the neighborhood for a specfic timeframe.

-The calculation of the index begins with the assignment of a standardized score based on a decile-based rankings using empirical quantiles.
+The calculation of the index begins with the assignment of a standardized score based on decile-based rankings using empirical quantiles.
 Each data center is assigned to one of ten equally sized bins, with lower deciles corresponding lower scores and higher deciles corresponding to higher scores.

 Following the assignment of scores, we take a weighted average of the scores as such: